top of page

 AO1

-Determinism - free will = illusion external forces control behaviour
+Determinism - free will = illusion forces outside of your control determine your behaviour

 Free will - free choice in behaviour e.g. Humanism